 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production or sales, but not necessarily of human resources.

-In large establishment businesses of 300 employees and more, an organisation chart that indicates the range of the administrative functions of all the departments and services is usually available.
+In large establishment businesses of 300 employees and more, organisation charts that indicate the range of the administrative functions of each departments and services are usually available.

-In this type of establishment businesses, there is always a human resources department but its role may vary from one establishment to another.
+In this type of corporations and establishments businesses, there is always a Human Resources department but its role may vary from one establishment to another.

-Human resources are usually responsible for recruiting employees, interviewing and selecting them, while department managers can also be responsible for employee interviewing and employee hiring, but only for their own department.
+Human Resources are normally responsible for recruiting new employees and for interviewing and selecting potential candidates.
+Department managers can also be responsible for interviewing and hiring employees, but only for their own specific department.